Diapontian Islands: Sports

 A.O Othoni, A.O Mathraki and A.O Ereikoussa were amateur football teams based on each island.
-During the 1970s and the 1980s the teams used to play against each other on fields in Chorio and Dafni settlemt of Othoni.

-There was a football team called "F.C Ereikousa" created by Greek-Americans in USA.
+During the 1970s and the 1980s the teams used to play against each other on fields in Chorio and Dafni settlement of Othoni.
+There was a football team called "F.C Ereikousa" created by Greek-Americans in the USA.

-In 2001, some Ereikoussians established in Corfu a football team called "Α.Ο ΕΡΕΙΚΟΥΣΑ" (A.S EREIKOUSA, former A.E ROPA) and they participate in Corfiot amateur football league.
+In 2001, some Ereikoussians established in Corfu a football team called "Α.Ο ΕΡΕΙΚΟΥΣΑ" (A.S EREIKOUSA, former A.E ROPA) and they participated in Corfiot amateur football league.
 The team abolished some years later.

-In Othoni, there is one 5x5 football field and one basketball cort next to Agia Triada church.
+In Othoni, there is one 6x6 football field and one basketball court next to Agia Triada church.

+In August 2025, the Othoni Swimming Challenge was organized, the first open sea swimming race from the port of Ammos to the beach of Aspri Ammos and return (distance 5 km) as well as the Othoni tour of 18 km. with local and foreign swimmers.